West-facing Wall Rock Climbing

 A wall of varied character, with many pockets, and with slightly less-than vertical rock on the left (uphill), and steeply overhanging rock near the right (downhill) side.
 The downhill side is buttressed by a striking arete with a lovely-looking .12c that runs along the arete.

 A number of lines have been added to this wall since the Ruckman

 guide was published.
 In particular, note that the left-most lines are not the 5.10 and 5.10d listed in the guidebook.
 To orient yourself, look downhill from the left-most lines and find a blue streak with a large oblong pocket just above and to the right of a second bolt.
 This line is the 5.10 named Serpentine

 (5.10d), both listed in the guidebook are lines that climb through a section of obvious pockets near the ground and for the first couple of bolts.

 Approach per the main page; following the more-used-appearing trail to the right below the short band of cliffs that guard the main, south-facing wall will deposit you at the wall.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for West-facing Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for West-facing Wall:

 Featured Route For West-facing Wall